Robustness of Stable Matchings When Attributes and Salience Determine Preferences: Introduction

 However, evidence from behavioral science challenges these assumptions \cite{TverskySimonson93}.
 Human preferences are not arbitrary; they are often dynamic, evolving with context, experience, and time.
 This raises an important question: if preferences change, can a previously stable matching dissolve (i.e., become unstable)?

 Prior research has shown that stable matchings, when preferences are independent of one another, are surprisingly fragile to changes in preferences.
 Even when preferences are altered in very small ways, stable matchings that remain stable despite such perturbations - that is, matchings that are robust to preference changes - turn out to be exceedingly rare \cite{Chen2021matchings,Boehmer-etal-2024}.
-Our own results reinforce this point (Appendices~\ref{app:allswap},~\ref{app:allswap-simultaneous}): with i.i.d.\ random preferences and allowing changes on one side only, with high probability there exists no stable matching that is even $1$-robust (i.e., survives a single adjacent swap / Kendall--$\tau$ distance~1).

 However, as noted above, agents’ preferences are not arbitrary.
 In this paper, we focus on settings where agents on one side evaluate potential counterparts through salience-weighted evaluations, where each agent assigns \emph{salience weights} to the observable attributes of potential counterparts~\cite{TeoSethuramanTan06}, reflecting their perceived importance.
 Crucially, the salience of attributes, and thus the agents’ preferences, may shift over time ~\cite{bordalo2012salience,BordaloGennaioliShleifer13}.